mrweissguy/02456_deep_learning/README.md

 ```

-To recreate the results from the report, please look at each individual notebook.
+To recreate the results from the report, please look at each individual notebooks.
 As default, they are set to continue training on the weights in the nets folder.

-To simply load the results and see the train/valid error during training, run the SOMETHING FUNCTION.
-The correct model with the correct parameters will need to be instantiated before it can be run.
+To simply load the results and see the train/valid error during training, run the load function in the notebook.
+The correct model with the correct parameters will needed to be instantiated before it can be run.

 <!-- ### Installing